Anzac Day 2019 Newcastle

 - Route 23

-Park and Ride shuttle buses will also operate from McDonald Jones Stadium in Broadmeadow.
-You can park your car at the stadium and catch a shuttle bus to Wharf Rd at Queens Wharf which is a short walking distance from the beach.
-Return services will leave from the same location.
+Park and Ride shuttle buses will operate from McDonald Jones Stadium in Broadmeadow.
+You can park your car at the stadium and catch a shuttle bus to Wharf Rd at Queens Wharf which is a short walking distance from the Nobbys Beach Dawn Service.
+Return services will leave from the same location from the Market Street Lawn side.

-Additional early morning ferries between Stockton and Queens Wharf will run every 15 minutes from 03:30 to 07:30 to get you to the Dawn Service.
+Additional early morning ferries between Stockton and Queens Wharf will run every 15 minutes from 3:30am until 7:30am to get you to the Dawn Service.

 Newcastle Ferries services will run to a Sunday timetable for the remainder of the day.
 Use the Trip Planner to plan your ferry trip.